JensJoschi/variability_timing/README.md

 # Summary

-Global change alters season onset due to rises in mean temperature and temperature variability, and whether species can persist will critically depend on the evolability of phenological strategies.
-The most commonly researched phenologcial strategies are adaptation of mean timing and plasticity in timing.
-Bet-hedging, the avoidance of fitness variance, is at least as important in a climate with decreased predictability, yet comprehensive studies that include means, plasticity and bet-hedging are missing.
-We recently established a framework to describe evolutionary strategies as a 3-dimensional continuum along the axis of arithmetic mean optimization vs conservative bet-hedging, fixed vs. variable development, and phenotypic plasticity versus bet-hedging.
-These strategies can be defined by reaction norm properties, namely by their mean, the variance allocation within and among environments, and the total phenotypic variance.
-We predicted that the choice along this three-dimensional continuum of strategies depends on environmental predictability, amplitude of environmental change, and on the mean environment.
-We conducted a meta-analysis on 58 studies of insect diapause and extracted 433 logistic reaction norms, and correlated means and variance components with climate parameters.
-Three patterns emerged: First, mean diapause correlated with mean winter onset.
-Secondly, very few reaction norms were canalized, likely caused by strong study bias towards non-canalized genotypes.
-Thirdly, bet-hedging was rare and correlated only weakly with environmental predictability.
-Genotypes are thus most vulnerable to decreases in climate predictability.
+Many organisms escape from lethal climatological conditions by entering a resistant resting stage called diapause, and it is essential that this strategy remains optimally timed with seasonal change.
+Climate change therefore exerts selection pressure on traits that regulate phenology, which is expected to cause the evolution of mean diapause timing, but also phenotypic plasticity and bet-hedging strategies.
+Especially the latter as a strategy to cope with unpredictability is so far little considered in the context of climate change, and it is unknown whether it can readily evolve.
+Contemporary patterns of phenological strategies across a geographic range may provide information about their future evolvability.
+We thus extracted 447 diapause reaction norms from 57 studies.
+First, we correlated mean diapause timing with mean winter onset.
+Then we partitioned the reaction norm variance into a temporal component (phenotypic plasticity) and among-offspring variance (diversified bet-hedging) and correlated this variance composition with predictability of winter onset.
+Contrary to our expectation, mean diapause timing correlated only weakly with mean winter onset, as populations at high latitudes failed to track early onsets.
+Variance among offspring was also limited and correlated only weakly with environmental predictability, indicating little scope for bet-hedging.
+We conclude that evolutionary constraints limit the evolvability of phenological traits in a rapidly changing climate.

+A manuscript resulting from this project can be found on BioRxiv, https://doi.org/10.1101/752881

 See methods.md for details on methods.

 # Structure
-The main folder contains a detailed description of methods and this readme file.
+The main folder contains a detailed description of methods, both used in the manuscript (methods.md) and additional approaches that have fallen out of use (unused.md); version of the GHCND and climate station summary; and this readme file.
 Subfolders:

 * __clim_read__: includes 2 perl scripts to extract temperature data (daily min and max) from the GHCN-D dataset by NOAA, and the output of the scripts as .txt file
 * __clim_calc__: includes an R script to calculate mean winter onset and winter predictability based on the temperature data, and intermediate outputs of the scripts (.txt and .RData)